markymawk/Wisconsin-pplus-codemenu/README.md

 # Wisconsin Project+ code menu

-Fork of Fracture's code menu as used in Project+ 2.2, with the latest release for use with Project+ v2.4.1.
+Fork of Fracture's code menu as used in Project+ 2.2, rebuilt on QuickLava's edits as included in Project+ 2.5.

+The latest release is for use with Project+ v2.5.

-Intended only for use with WI P+ build v1.5, but forks are welcome.
+Intended only for use with WI P+ build v1.6, but forks are welcome.
 Please give credit and open-source any edits for custom builds!

 # Changes:
 - Recolored text & background colors with less contrast to be easier on the eyes
 - Includes shield color & theme toggles built-in, among other new toggles.
 Fuctionality for many toggles requires external asm files included in this repo
 - Salty Runback button combination loosened to R+Y. Skip Results combo loosened to R+X
 - Start-alts replace Y-alts in random Alternate Stages
-- Includes Eon's fixes from P+ 2.27 onward for debug overlay flickers, and other stability fixes
+- Rebuilt on QuickLava's version as included in P+ 2.5 (commit ee5c21b8)
 - Player Codes reorganized into a separate sub-menu, sorted by feature instead of player port
   - Infinite Shields consolidated into a single toggle
   - Set Percent toggle re-sorted into a single sub-menu, with one toggle for all ports